 After culinary school he worked at Blue Hill and 81 Restaurant under Dan Barber and Juan Cuevas, respectively.
 An interest in bread making brought him to the New York artisan bakery Amy’s Bread.
 From there, he became Executive Baker for a successful start-up bakery called Choc O Pain where he helped open two locations in NJ.

-William Darsie, General Manager at MarieBette, grew up in California wine country with a chef for a mother and a farmer for a father.
+William Darsie, co-owner of Petite MarieBette, grew up in California wine country with a chef for a mother and a farmer for a father.
 Naturally, he was taught early the importance of quality food and the value of time spent at the dinner table.
 He learned to love entertaining, as his family constantly played host to friends at their home.
 Will began working in restaurants during college in California, as he pursued a degree in History and Education.

-Will moved to Charlottesville from California for new adventures and is enjoying his new challenges back in the culinary world.
+Will moved to Charlottesville from California for new adventures and and draws inspiration from the beauty of Central Virginia.